So your company just unveiled unaudited results for FY25? Are they accurate and how much weight should I place on them?

 Ultimately, the auditor’s view will prevail because it is their reputation on the line.
 They have to sign off stating that they believe the results provide a ‘true and fair view’ of the organisation’s financial position.

-The case study of Enron and its collapse (along with that of its auditor) depicts what can happen when auditors get it wrong.
+The case study of Enron and its collapse (along with that of its auditor) depicts what can happen when auditors get it wrong, and that auditors can get it wrong even if they should provide a theoretical safety blanket.

 So what’s the point?